Back in 1975 an HP‑65 calculator was carried into orbit aboard the American

 When it was decided to utilize the ATS-6 experimental telecommunications satellite to enhance communications coverage for the flight, a program was developed for the HP‑65 that yielded pitch and yaw angles required for aiming Apollo’s High-Gain Antenna (HGA) at the satellite.
 Without such a relay, spacecraft in low Earth orbit have only sporadic periods of communication with ground stations; use of the ATS-6 satellite as a relay increased communications coverage from 17% of each day, to 63%.

-In the ASTP Technical Crew Debriefing (JSC-09823), commenting on the rendezvous maneuvers, the crew reported “All the maneuvers were accomplished in good shape and the solutions came out good and matched with the ground solutions.
+In the ASTP Technical Crew Debriefing (JSC-09823, available via FOIA request), commenting on the rendezvous maneuvers, the crew reported “All the maneuvers were accomplished in good shape and the solutions came out good and matched with the ground solutions.
 There was very little scatter [i.e. difference in the solutions], including the HP‑65.”
 When questioned on the usefulness of the HP‑65, Deke Slayton’s evaluation was that it “worked like a charm.”
 What sounds like glowing praise, however, was simply Slayton’s way of saying he had no problems with it — it was a phrase that he used frequently.

 Qualification Test Report for Programmable Calculator Kit — This document provides a fair bit of information about the “kit” that the HP‑65 was packaged into, but nothing at all about the programming.
 Among other things, we learn about the procurement; about the soft materials (i.e. the cases that were fabricated using non-flammable Beta cloth); and about the testing that was performed on the calculator to ensure that it would continue to function properly in the extreme conditions it would encounter, and would not compromise spacecraft functionality or crew safety.